ImagicTheCat/FundamentalChemistry/README.md

 * Laser relays can be connected to an unlimited number of relays in range.
 * Connected machines drain things from the laser network when needed.

+Technical notes:

+* Things are taken by input requests (nothing move if nothing needs it).
+* Fetching things in a laser network from a relay will not go further the chemical containers (machines, storages, etc).
+This means that if a storage is connected behind a machine, unless there is another way, only this machine will be able to fetch the storage.

 #### Item breaker

 Machine to break item into molecules.